twhl-community/halflife-unified-sdk/docs/features/replacement-map-system.md

 # Replacement Map System

 The Half-Life Unified SDK allows you to replace certain types of assets used by the game.
 These replacements are looked up in a map containing identifier mappings.

+Replacements can be global (affects all entities) or per-entity.

 The replacement map system uses the logger named `replacementmap`.